Belarusians: Early Middle Ages

-According to Russian archaeologist Valentin Sedov, it was intensive contacts with the Balts that contributed to the distinctiveness of the Belarusian tribes from the other Eastern Slavs.
+According to Russian archaeologist Valentin Sedov, intensive contacts with the Balts contributed to the distinctiveness of the Belarusian tribes from the other Eastern Slavs.

 The Baltic population gradually became Slavic, undergoing assimilation, a process that for eastern and central Belarus ended around the 12th century.
-Most of present-day Belarusian lands in the 8th-9th centuries were inhabited by 3 tribal unions: the Krivichs, Dregoviches and Radimichs.
-Of these, the Krivichs played the most important role; Polotsk, founded by them, was the most important cultural and political center during this period.
+Most of present-day Belarusian lands in the 8th-9th centuries were inhabited by three tribal unions: the Kryvichs, Dryhavichs and Radzimichs.
+Of these, the Kryvichs played the most important role; Polotsk and Smolensk, founded by them, were the most important cultural and political center during this period.
 The principalities formed at that time on the territory of Belarus were part of Kievan Rus'.
-The process of the beginning of the East Slavic linguistic community and the separation of Belarusian dialects slowly took place.